marisolpalmero/draft-ietf-davis-generalized-capability-principles/draft-davis-ivy-equipment-capability-application.md

 The following terms abbreviations are used in this document:

 * equipment: A physical item necessary for a particular purpose.
-* physical: Has physical spatial dimensions (i.e., can be measured with a "ruler") and in some cases has mass (i.e., can be weighed with scales)
+* physical: Has spatial dimensions (i.e., can be measured with a "ruler") and in some cases has mass (i.e., can be weighed with scales)
 * SFP: Small Form-factor Pluggable

 #Introduction
 Physical items have various fundamental properties such as length, temperature, weight.
 In an assembly of phsyical things each thing plays various roles in the structure and has to be compatible with the other things in that structure so that it can participate in those roles.

 In a telecoms environment, there are many physical things that support the provision of service.
 For simplicity, in this document a physical thing that is useful for the provision of telecommunication service will be refered to as an equipment.
 The focus of this document is limited to telecommunications networks and hence equipments for related purposes, but there is no specific limitation to the method that prevent it from being applied more broadly.
 This restriction is simply to reduce the volume and complexity of the descriptions.